omundy/learn-git-milestones/README.md

 1d | What does `log` do? | Show commit logs
 2a | 2nd Favorite emoji | :joy:
 2b | Link to `commit #2 from Github Desktop` | [`commit #2 from Github Desktop`](https://github.com/omundy/learn-git-milestones/commit/f782d3a5353d9e3c2964a126b362f3a36e32937c)
-2c | Full path to your working directory |
+2c | Full path to your working directory | /Users/bryce/Library/Mobile Documents/com~apple~CloudDocs/Documents/fall 2022/Critical Web Design /learn-git-milestones
 2d | Link to `commit #3 from CLI` |
 2e | 3rd Favorite emoji |
 2f | Link to `commit #4 from Atom` |